 Why Southampton landlords are looking for specialist property accountants

-- Section 24 phase-in.
-Mortgage interest, broker fees, and arrangement fees on personally-held BTLs are no longer deductible.
-They convert to a 20% basic-rate tax reducer.
-A higher rate landlord effectively loses half the relief.
+• Section 24 phase-in.
+Mortgage interest, broker fees, and arrangement fees on a personally-held BTL are no longer deductible.
+They convert to a 20% basic-rate tax reducer, so if you pay higher rate you effectively lose half the relief.

-- 5% SDLT additional dwellings surcharge.
+• 5% SDLT additional dwellings surcharge.
 Up from 3% on 31 October 2024.
-This materially increases the cost of new acquisitions and of incorporation transfers.
+This materially increases what you pay on a new acquisition and on an incorporation transfer.

-- HMO licensing.
-Both mandatory national HMO licensing and Southampton's additional HMO licensing scheme covering smaller HMOs in core student wards.
+• HMO licensing.
+Both mandatory national HMO licensing and Southampton's additional HMO licensing scheme catch smaller HMOs in the core student wards.

 Southampton's property investment landscape and specific tax considerations